Philosophy » Diamond K9 Dog Training » Balanced Dog Training in Maine

 Make Today The Day!

 Our dogs are valued members of our family.
 We want what is best for them.
 It brings me so much joy to help people bring the best out of their dogs.
 I believe in providing people with effective training in reasonable time frames.
-Most goals are very attainable, and you’re improving both your life and your dog’s by making it happen.
-I’m happy to assist with puppy raising, manners, basic obedience, rehabbing reactivity, or eliminating problem behaviors.
-Contact me, call or e-mail for a free consultation with no pressure or obligation.
+Most people’s goals are very attainable, and you’re improving both your life and your dog’s by making it happen!
+I’m happy to assist with puppy raising, manners, off-leash obedience, rehabbing reactivity, or eliminating problem behaviors.
+Contact me via email or text to set up a free phone consultation with no pressure or obligation.